 So a couple of minutes later, our driver was so sure we could make it.
 FYI, I would NOT recommend doing this if you fear enclosed spaces.
 I said I wanted to wait bit more, but he didn’t understand.

 So he yelled for us to what we assumed meant get down, and onward we went.

 We heard our canoe scraping against the sides of the rocks as he tried to push it through.
 He literally got into the water and started deflating our canoe so it could squeeze through.
 Meanwhile, we were laying completely flat, with rocks not only surrounding us, but literally enclosed around us.

 Did you ever see the movie The Descent?
 That’s what this felt like.

-Soon, my prayers were answered and we finally made it through.
+Another minute later, we finally made it through.

 I’ll get to what we made it through to in a second.
 I was just so happy to see light and breathe fresh air again!
 About 15 minutes later, the tide went down to what they were initially hoping for, and the rest of the group came through.